 Once again, this is obvious, but incredibly powerful as it creates a running log of communication that happens at work that can be referenced over time.
 It serves as a form of communication redundancy.

 How often have you seen a Twitter or Facebook conversation get nasty?
 It’s amazing what people will say when there’s a bit of abstraction that exists; it causes a new level of honesty, sometimes going too far the other way.
+This is technically called the online disinhibition effect.

-This is something we learned over the years building Friday Feedback – teams will give more honest feedback asynchronously than in-person.
+This is something we learned over the years building Friday – teams will give more honest feedback asynchronously than in-person.
 For some people, it’s easy to be honest in a 1-1 meeting with their manager, but for others, they hate being put on the spot.

 If you’re a manager and you aren’t collecting feedback in an async manner, you’re missing out on a lot more data and insights.